 Target amounts for annual incentive compensation are set by the Committee each year as a percentage of the named executive officer's salary.
-In 2018, the percentage of salary ranged from 65 percent to 110 percent based on the named executive officer's tier.
+In 2019, the percentage of salary ranged from 65% to 110% based on the named executive officer's tier.
 Assignment to a particular tier was based on level of responsibility.
-In 2018, Mr. Johnston was assigned to the chief executive officer's tier for which the target-level award was 110 percent of base annual salary.
-The remaining named executive officers were assigned to Tier I for which target-level awards were 65 percent of base annual salary.
+In 2019, Mr. Johnston was assigned to the chief executive officer's tier for which the target-level award was 110% of base annual salary.
+The remaining named executive officers were assigned to Tier I for which target-level awards were 65% of base annual salary.